fernandxnat/Sistemas_distribuidos_bf/README.md

   - Get the most popular tweet or tweets, based mainly in the amount of impressions and retweets.
   - Identify the type of account.
   - Make this process automatically, and store it in the web.

+## Software tools
+  - Python 3.
+  - Twitter API.
+  - http server.
+  - Text editor.
+  - Libraries: tweepy and from this library we also use OAuthHandler and Stream.
+From tweepy.streaming we used StreamListener the other libraries are twitter, json, datetime and pandas.